 Lightning Network: 27 concerns about UX and centralization

-Disclosure: my portfolio is heavily diversified, so I don’t have financial incentives to shill for any particular coin.
+Disclosure: I own some BTC, BCH, ETH and many other altcoins, but my portfolio is heavily diversified, so I don’t have financial incentives to shill for any particular coin.
 I support different projects with onchain and offchain scaling solutions, so each user can have a freedom of choice.

 Table Of Contents